-The tax incentives the government offers provide a valuable buffer against this risk for Enterprise Investment Scheme (EIS) investors.
+The tax incentives the government offers provide a valuable buffer against this risk for Seed Enterprise Investment Scheme (SEIS) investors.
 They mitigate the impact of investments that don’t work out and amplify the impact of investments that do well.

 Please remember though: tax rules can change and benefits depend on circumstances.

 A £100,000 investment could provide a £50,000 saving on that year’s income tax bill.
 To claim this, you must have sufficient income tax liability in the first place and hold the shares for at least three years.

 Generous contribution allowance